funkyfuture/docker-compose/CONTRIBUTING.md

 ## Running the test suite

-Use the test script to run linting checks and then the full test suite:
+Use the test script to run DCO check, linting checks and then the full test suite against different Python interpreters:

     $ script/test